RETURN OF A STRANGER (1937)

 A couple have plans to elope but a fight with her father’s solicitor ends in murder

-This little-known drama was based on an original play by Rudolph Lothar and features a shot of a ‘Southampton Express’ passing an unknown signal box.
+This little-known drama was based on an original play by Rudolf Lothar and features a shot of a ‘Southampton Express’ passing a signal box.
 Although there is plenty of Southern Railway footage in this film, the ‘Southampton Express’ on this occasion is LNER in origin.
-The coaching stock is pure teak, and the loco profile suggests that it may be a Class J10 0-6-0.
-There are scenes filmed at London Waterloo station with several trains visible, including one that is arriving behind an SR ‘Lord Nelson’ Class 4-6-0.
-As it draws into the platform, we catch a rare glimpse of the tender and cab of one of the Drummond Class T14’s in the form of No.461.
+The coaching stock is pure teak, and the general outline of the locomotive suggests that it may be a Great Central Railway 4-4-0 as evidenced by the two large splashers.
+The train features during an early montage sequence that appears twice in quick succession and also includes a more unorthodox track level shot of two passing trains.
+There is then a sequence filmed at London Waterloo with a shot of a Southern Railway ‘King Arthur’ Class 4-6-0 arriving on an express.
+As it draws into the platform, we catch a rare glimpse of the tender and cab of one of the Drummond Class T14 4-6-0’s in the form of No.461.
 This was one of just ten built so it is a particularly rare bird.
-There are also scenes filmed at London Victoria station where we are treated to a shot of the ‘Night Ferry’.
-As this prestigious train had only started running the previous year, this may well be its first appearance in a feature film.
-Finally, behind the closing title we have a shot of a speeding GWR express passing West Ealing in the hands of a ‘King’ Class 4-6-0.
-With thanks to reelstreets for the screen shots.
+The climax to the film takes place at London Victoria and although the departure scene uses a set, there is one shot of a Pullman train in platform 2 with a tank loco on the rear.
+Finally, behind the closing title we have a shot of a speeding GWR express passing in the hands of a ‘King’ Class 4-6-0.
+A veritable mixed bag indeed!